An “interview” in docassemble is a YAML file that docassemble reads, and on the basis of what it finds, asks questions of a user.

 their browser, then opens their browser at a later time, and visits

-the interview link again, they will start a new interview session.
-If
+the interview link again, they will start a new session for the

-/interviews page, where they will see two interview sessions
+page, where they will see two interview sessions listed, including

-listed, including their original session and the session they just
+their original session and the session they just started.

 If your users will only ever need to use a single session of an interview, you might want to change the code of your interview so that they have a different experience.
 For example, you might want to start your interview with a multiple-choice question that asks the user if they are a new user or a returning user.
 If they are a returning user.

 url keyword parameter redirects the user to a

 particular page.
 The function

 url_of() with the parameter